baden03/t-minus-countdown/readme.txt

 = 2.3.19 =
 * updated CSS to deal with omit-weeks and trip dash issues
+* now calculates any offset between server and browser times for countdown calculations

 = 2.3.18 =
 * rebuilt method of keeping countdown timer in sync